-This class permits the use of any land for the spreading of dredged material by those statutory undertakers listed in Class B above.
+This class permits the use of any land for the spreading of dredged material by those statutory undertakers listed.
 Whilst much of marine dredging are deposited offshore rather than on land.
 The incidence of dredging and deposition is of regular occurrence and as such the rights enjoyed under Class D are of critical operational importance.